2021 | NYC | Artist

 Nazanin Noroozi is a multimedia artist incorporating moving images, printmaking and alternative photography processes to reflect on notions of collective memory, displacement and fragility.
 Noroozi’s work begins with private and family archival images, over-laid with found imagery of environmental catastrophes, and lo-fi graphics from early computer games.
 Questioning archives as modes of cultural transmission and historical memory, Noroozi invites the viewers into fragmented narratives that reflect on the idea of displacement.
 Archeology of technologies such as super 8 home-videos and early computer graphics navigate between still images and time-based mediums in order to explore fragile states of being and the idea of home that never materializes.

-Support: Nazanin Noroozi's residency is made possible with support from The New York City Artist Safe Haven Residency Program, led by Artistic Freedom Initiative, Residency Unlimited, and Westbeth Artists Housing.
+Support: Nazanin Noroozi's residency is made possible with support from The New York City Artist Safe Haven Residency Program, led by Artistic Freedom Initiative, Residency Unlimited, and Westbeth Artists Housing, and the Andy Warhol Foundation.